Summit Elevation (m): 3358

 Map: Google Maps

-On August 25/26 I joined Kevin Barton and Eric Coulthard for a trip up Mount Fryatt in Jasper National Park.
+On August 25 / 26 2012 I joined Kevin Barton, Eric Coulthard and Ferenc Jasco for a trip up Mount Fryatt in Jasper National Park.
 This mountain has been on my radar for a number of years due to its remoteness and the beautiful bivy site that was rumored to exist under the SW face.
 When Raf climbed Fryatt back in 2009 I was quite disappointed that I couldn’t join him.
 I waited patiently for three years and made my ascent in perfect conditions.
 Sometimes I get the sense that I’m rushing to complete peaks – this trip proved once again that it’s the journey that counts – not the summit.
 The hike in along all the Geraldine lakes was also very appealing to me.
+I’ve never done the other route up the Fryatt valley but the Geraldine Lakes route is just that – more of a ‘route’ than a ‘trail’ in places, but much shorter distance-wise and extremely scenic.

 Interesting Facts on Mount Fryatt